FAMILY AND COMMUNITY MEDICINE (PGYI, II, III)

 HEALTH EQUITY (PGYI)

-In this rotation, interns are introduced to a range of health equity, policy, and advocacy topics including an overview of the U.S. health system, social determinants of health, anti-racism, implicit bias, privilege, trauma-informed care, housing and health, immigration and health, structural competency, and physician advocacy.
-This block is complemented by didactics, workshops, and seminars on additional equity- and advocacy-related topics elsewhere in the residency curriculum.
+This rotation, completed during the first Clinic & Health Systems block of intern year, introduces residents to key concepts in health equity, policy, and advocacy through an in-depth exploration of the U.S. health system, social determinants of health, anti-racism, implicit bias, privilege, trauma-informed care, housing and immigration and their impact on health, structural competency, and physician advocacy.
+Learning is reinforced through interactive workshops, seminars, and didactics integrated throughout the residency curriculum, equipping residents with the knowledge and skills to advance equity, justice, and community-centered care in the communities they serve.

 SURGERY SELECTIVE (PGYI)